Hiroreco/enreco-archive/recap-data/texts/lore-c2/researchers-journal/researchers-journal-1.md

 3rd day of Early Summer, 1006

-We've decided to call the shadow creatures ""Stains.""
+We've decided to call the shadow creatures "Stains."
 They were first observed in the Sidero region, but their spread has been rapid and relentless.

 These past weeks, I have been leading the research team investigating this new threat.
 Here's what we know so far: